traject/traject/doc/programmatic_use.md

 But you can also define your own indexer sub-class with indexing steps built-in, using the class-level `configure` method.

+This is an EXPERIMENTAL feature, implementation may change. https://github.com/traject/traject/pull/213

 ```ruby
 class MyIndexer < Traject::Indexer
   configure do